lip6/alliance-check-toolkit/benchs/analog/Ota/sky130_c4m/README.rst

 10 january 2023
 23 February 2023
 24 February 2023
-18 Deecember 2023
+18 December 2023
+16 January 2024

 --------------------

+ota 5 transistors in Sky130nm node

 coriolis-2.x/src/alliance-check-toolkit/benchs/analog/Ota/sky130_c4m

+coriolis in analog-fixes branch bulk of PMOS is NWELL

 Required files
 ----------------

-dodo.py         : python script to setup the technology and dependencies
-                 (you have to choose to call ota or ota_oceane script within dodo.py) ota.py :         python script to describe the devices, the netlist and the silicing tree for layout generation ota_oceane.py :  python script to describe the devices, the netlist and the silicing tree for layout generation reading the transistor sizes from oceane_ota.txt
+dodo.py           : python script to setup the technology sky130 and dependencies doOta.py :        : python script to describe the devices, the netlist and the silicing tree for layout generation
+                    reading sizes from oceane_sizes.txt oceane_sizes.txt  : file in csv format to describe the sizes of transistors (WF and L), **in microns**, M as well as some useful layout style parameters (source connection to bulk) may be provided by oceane, or hand written, or computed with you favorite python notebook

 Running layout generation
 -------------------------